xoxzo/blog.xoxzo.com/content/Announcements/2020-03-19-fighting-covid19-en.md

 ## Thank you to our social and public workers

-We are genuinely inspired and thankful to the selfless healthcare, social and public workers on the front lines, such as nurses, doctors, janitors and garbage collectors, and everyone else that are working tireslessly to care for people in need and to keep our public services running while most of us are staying home.
+We are genuinely inspired and thankful to the selfless healthcare, social and public workers on the front lines, such as nurses, teachers, doctors, janitors, carers, bin men, shelf stackers and everyone else that are working tireslessly to care for people in need and to keep our public services running while most of us are staying home.
 We humbly realize that these are the people that during other times are mostly taken from granted